 Some people ask if bison is “gamey” tasting and the answer is NO!
 And I would know, because I DO NOT like “gamey”‘ tasting things!!

 Yep.
 Which is why a lot of people have started making the switch from beef to bison.
 Bison has fewer calories, A LOT less saturated fat and more protein than beef.
-I love this article from Cooking Light about the health benefits of bison over beef.
+I love this article from Heathline about the health benefits of bison over beef.

 Traditional Bolognese sauce is a tomato-based sauce but it’s heavy on the meat and slightly lighter on the tomato 🙂 Bolognese sauce is often just called “meat sauce” and is slow cooked with onions, carrots, celery, and garlic..which may sound odd, but these veggies add such a depth of flavor.